MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 - Development environments can also encompass the development of Infrastructure-as-Code (IaC) artifacts such as Terraform or Azure Resource Manager (ARM) templates.

-#### Demo: Ephemeral dev environments and automated feature validation
+#### Demo video: Ephemeral dev environments and automated feature validation

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50Gm9]